Social Engineering is The Art of What Three Things?

 Tips

-It is strongly recommended that download the software and apps from trusted sources to prevent from social engineering attack.
-So, don’t download the software, apps from unknown site because these sites may contain virus or malware which will infect your computer.
+It is strongly recommended that download software and apps from trusted sources to prevent social engineering attacks.
+So, don’t download the software, or apps from unknown sites because these sites may contain viruses or malware which will infect your computer.

 Tips

-A trusted websites is secure by SSL (Secure Socket Layer) certificate.
-In URL, it will starts with https:// such as: https://cyberthreatportal.com/.
+A trusted website is secure by SSL (Secure Socket Layer) certificate.
+In URL, it will start with https:// such as: https://cyberthreatportal.com/.

-Don’t visit untrusted websites because the untrusted websites may contain virus and malware.
-So, protect from social engineering attack you should avoid to browse untrusted websites.
+Don’t visit untrusted websites because the untrusted websites may contain viruses and malware.
+So, to protect from social engineering attacks you should avoid browsing untrusted websites.

 Tips

-A trusted websites is secure by SSL (Secure Socket Layer) certificate.
-In URL, it will starts with https:// such as:https://cyberthreatportal.com/.
+A trusted website is secure by SSL (Secure Socket Layer) certificate.
+In URL, it will start with https:// such as https://cyberthreatportal.com/.

-If you need to provide your sensitive or financial information on a site, then you have to make sure that the site is secure by SSL (Secure Socket Layer) certificate.
+If you need to provide your sensitive or financial information on a site, then you have to make sure that the site is secure with SSL (Secure Socket Layer) certificate.

 Tips

-- Start button > click control panel > system and security > and clicking Windows Update.
+• Start button > click control panel > system and security > and click Windows Update.

-Social engineering scammers are typically sending phishing email, which look like as valid or official email.
+Social engineering scammers typically sending phishing emails, which look like valid or official emails.
 However, if you scrutinize closely then, you’ll miss something such as:

-- An email will end in “.com” or others as it should, but the address may end in a different way.
+• An email will end in “.com” or others as it should, but the address may end differently.

 So, you should check or examine the email address very carefully.